 - The Institute for Learning and Brain Sciences at the University of Washington provides a series of 23 brief Learning Modules on topics in early childhood development, from attachment, to literacy and numeracy, to emotions and temperament, to racial awareness.
 Each module is 20-25 minutes long and may be mixed and matched for a learning experience unique to your interests.
 Browse the learning modules and many other early childhood development resources here: modules.ilabs.uw.edu.

-In summer 2019, the New York Public Library launched Raising the Bar: Integrating Early Childhood Development into Librarian Professional Development, as a free online "train the trainer" curriculum.
-This intensive early literacy training combines youth librarianship expertise with cutting edge research on child development and best practices in early childhood education.
+- The New York Public Library offers Raising the Bar: Integrating Early Childhood Development into Librarian Professional Development, as a free online early literacy training combining youth librarianship expertise with child development research and best practices in early childhood education.
 The training was co-created with the City University of New York's Early Childhood Professional Development Institute, funded by IMLS, and advised by a national group of experts including, Saroj Ghoting and Susan Neumann.
 Start learning and teaching today at nypl.teachable.com.

-Also in summer 2019, Washington County (OR) Cooperative Library Services (WCCLS) and OregonASK announced the free availability of Fostering Readers resources, designed to help you plan and implement fun research-based literacy programs for children in Kindergarten through third grade who are learning to read.
+- Washington County (OR) Cooperative Library Services and OregonASK provide the Fostering Readers resources, designed to help you plan and implement fun, research-based literacy programs for K-3rd grade students who are learning to read.
 Fostering Readers is more a set of program plans and a research review than a course, but the materials can help library staff increase their knowledge and understanding of the reading process and best practices in supporting children who are learning to read.
 Find the IMLS-funded Fostering Readers materials here: fosteringreaders.weebly.com.

 These free webinar recordings on early literacy and library programming are helpful for library workers new to children's services, and those who are looking for new ideas in programming for young children: